The island of Rhodes is located in southeastern Greece. It is the largest of the Dodecanese islands. I spend a week there several years ago.

 I don' t remember much about this palace but I remember there were various nice statues of angels inside.

-The archaeological museum is anothe sight in Rhodes Town.
+The archaeological museum is another sight in Rhodes Town.
 It is housed in the main hospital of the city during the knights' era.
-This building was constructed in 1440 and enlarged between 1481 and 1489.
-It was restored during the Italian occupation between 1913 and 1918.
+This palace was built in 1440 and enlarged between 1481 and 1489.
+It was restored between 1913 and 1918.

 This museum has lots of findings as vases, figurines, mosaic floors; funerary slabs of the knights.
 There is even a collection of Roman sculptures and two 6th century kouros.
 These are statues of idealized young males.